optimistiCli/diwu/README.md

 # diwu: Docker Image With Users
 A handy wrapper script for building standalone docker images, primarily interactive ones.
+Originally developed to run dockerized command line applications on a Linux system with no package manager to speak of.

 ## Main Features
-1. Helps replicate host OS users in the guest OS with the same UIDs.
+1. Helps replicate host OS users in the guest OS preserving the UIDs.
 2. Creates timestamped docker images so that you can quickly switch to a previous build …
 3. … and then helps manage stale images.
 4. Processes generic templates into guest-side scripts and/or config files.